hannaliebl/hannasthoughts/content/posts/the-bullet-journal-as-an-art-form/index.md

 But, I like that it can be used as a creative outlet.
 In recent years I've gone more towards the utilitarian side, but I do sometimes create artistic cover pages for months, or create a monthly spread with drawings and typography that could, maybe, find a home on an Instagram page.

 I think a bullet journal's structure makes it easier to get a little creative: there are built-in opportunities every month to decorate and design a page or a spread with a purpose.
 A natural spot for creativity is creating a cover page for each month.
-Some people choose themes for the month, and then decorate every weekly spread with those themes.
+Some people choose themes for the month and then decorate every weekly spread with those themes.

 My bullet journal is sometimes the only time in a day or week that I put pen to paper.
 As someone who grew up doodling and drawing, I like that connection to pen and paper, and when I give myself license to be a little creative and not worry so much about "messing up" my journal, that is when I find it most useful, and it can become a spot for creativity as well as function.